People Slip Us Their Major Revenge Stories

 All without a thank you and sometimes with extra complaining on top.
 At one point, she told me I was going to be a manager, only to string me along for several months saying, “We just don’t have any spots open.”
 Two weeks after I resigned, the guy who got hired after me became a shift supervisor.

+So one afternoon, I was texting a friend who still worked there at the time, and the general manager’s behavior had gotten even worse.
 He told me she had started scheduling herself three days out of the week and forcing everyone else to pick up her slack, and that when she was there, she was almost always intoxicated.
 Once upon a time, she came stumbling in, before sitting down in the office and unceremoniously peeing herself.
-She made a 16-year-old employee go to her house and bring a fresh pair of jeans.

 As my friend was telling me this, I was typing it down in an email to the corporate office.
 I explained that I was a former employee and told them what I had experienced and what was still going on.
-They had somebody there the next morning to investigate.

 It took a few weeks, but finally, the general manager just quietly resigned from corporate pressure.